AptaGoal/AptaGoal.github.io/Sanctissimo-PrivatePolicy-EN.md

-# Sanctissimo

-## Privacy Policy
+# Sanctissimo App Privacy Policy

-LagoonProject built the Sanctissimo app as a Freemium app.
+The owner built the Sanctissimo app as a Freemium app.
 This SERVICE is provided by the Sanctissimo app at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.